 How do I arrange games or practice matches with other clubs?

-You can reach out to other local clubs to arrange side-fixtures.
+Minis games are usually organized via the Minis Coordinator.
+However, you can reach out to other local clubs to arrange side-fixtures.
 If you need a contact for a particular club, speak to Denis, Eric or Pauline, your playing coordinators, for help.